robertoalonsotrillo/MetaBow_MediaPipe/README.md

    conda activate metabow
    ```
 3. Start Server
-   Make Sure Environment is activated before running it.
-It will shhow environment name in start as (metabow)
+   Make sure that the environment is activated before running it.
+The new terminal command will now start with (enviroment's name).

    ```sh
    python app.py
    ```